In-person Individual Therapy

 Trauma develops following experiences where we felt emotionally unprepared and helpless.
 When this happens, over time, we can feel really negative feelings about ourself and these feelings start to seem normal and lead to other issues, like depression and anxiety.

 For many, the idea of life without anxiety and depression is unimaginable.
-It’s as if these negative feelings are useful and motivate us to get through each day.
+It’s almost as if these negative feelings are useful and motivate us to get through each day.

 Unresolved trauma keeps us from moving forward and succeeding in ways that we want to.
 This is the way trauma affects us, but it doesn’t have to.
 If you come to see me I can help you learn tools to identify, process, and work through your trauma.
 I offer you a safe, trusting and therapeutic environment.